Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function: Results and analysis

 We adopt the massive protostar discussed in \citet{cheng_jwst} as the center of the cluster.
 The size of the cluster is determined as the radius where the surface number density determined from the radial profile is similar to that of the surface number density in the control field.
 The star counts are corrected for completeness.
 Due to the completeness limit in the central parts of the cluster, only stars down to \filter{F200W} = 19.55 are used for the profile.
 Figure~\ref{radial} shows the surface number density profile for the cluster.
 The horizontal line shows the surface number density in the control field for the same magnitude limit.

 The cluster surface number density profile follows a King profile with a core radius of 0.1~pc out to a distance of 1~pc.

 We adopt a radius of 1000 pixels, corresponding to 0.65~pc, for the cluster in the following analysis.
-This corresponds to the point where the cluster surface number density is about 20\% of the background population and is a compromise between including more cluster members in the sample and limiting the background contribution.
+This corresponds to the point where the cluster surface number density is about 20\%\ of the background population and is a compromise between including more cluster members in the sample and limiting the background contribution.
+Within the 1000 pixel radius from the cluster center there is a total of 305 objects.